DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 At the 2024 DC Sustainability Summit on September 18, 2024, W+A’s Justin Schor and Marie Cox will join our colleagues Jordi Fabian with APAH, Michael Davis with Fairfax County Government, and Scott Adams from McGuireWoods on a panel that addresses “Affordable Housing: How to Build and Operate It More Sustainably”.

-While DCSS is focused on the environmental and green components of sustainability, this panel will specifically address how new affordable housing developments can both minimize their environmental impact while creating a much-needed affordable housing supply if they are designed, constructed, and operated with careful thought.
+While DCSS is focused on the environmental and green components of sustainability, this panel will specifically address how new affordable housing developments can minimize their environmental impact while creating a much-needed affordable housing supply if they are designed, constructed, and operated with careful thought.

 Each of the panelists will examine what is required to achieve more sustainable affordable housing from their different professional perspectives, taking into account the economic and social elements of sustainability.